cloudnativelabs/kube-router/README.md

 peers) are injected into local Node routing table.
 On the data path, inter Node Pod-to-Pod communication is done by the routing stack on the Node.

-## TODO
-- ~~convert Kube-router to docker image and run it as daemonset~~
-- heathcheck pods
-- explore integration of an ingress controller so Kube-router will be one complete solution for both east-west and north-south traffic
-- ~~get pod CIDR from node.PodCidr when kube-controller-manager is run with `--allocate-node-cidrs=true` option~~
-- explore the possibility of using IPVS direct routing mode
-- Explore the possibilities of making Kube-router on the node a Prometheus endpoint
-- ~~session persistence~~

 ## Acknowledgement

 Kube-router build upon following libraries: